SDNE-ME/RFM/README.md

 ---

 ## Acknowledgment
-This project was inspired by a YouTube tutorial, with modifications to use MySQL instead of BigQuery.
+This project was inspired by a YouTube tutorial ( @mochen862 ), with modifications to use MySQL instead of BigQuery.